vmadalin/android-modular-architecture/README.md

 //TODO

-## Libraries
+## Tech-stack

-This project takes advantage of many popular libraries and tools of the Android ecosystem.
+This project takes advantage of many popular libraries, plugins and tools of the Android ecosystem.
 Most of the libraries are in the stable version, unless there is a good reason to use non-stable dependency.

+#### Libraries

 * [Jetpack](https://developer.android.com/jetpack):
     * [Android KTX](https://developer.android.com/kotlin/ktx.html) - provide concise, idiomatic Kotlin to Jetpack and Android platform APIs.